deepakjain2134/ECard/README.md

 This reference application is meant to support the free .PDF download ebook: [Architecting Modern Web Applications with ASP.NET Core and Azure](https://aka.ms/webappebook), updated to **ASP.NET Core 2.2**.
 [Also available in ePub/mobi formats](https://dotnet.microsoft.com/learn/web/aspnet-architecture). this is the fkjdalfalfla

-You can also read the book in online pages at the .NET docs here: https://docs.microsoft.com/en-us/dotnet/standard/modern-web-apps-azure-architecture/
+You can also read the book in online pages at the .NET docs here: krlkerfaefalsdfslafkl https://docs.microsoft.com/en-us/dotnet/standard/modern-web-apps-azure-architecture/

 [<img src="https://user-images.githubusercontent.com/782127/52731698-5e910500-2f8c-11e9-80fa-5be7dee4888b.png" height="300" />](https://dotnet.microsoft.com/learn/web/aspnet-architecture)